-renjian fojiao, the support of nuns' education, and the efforts in promoting the three missions of education (jiaoyu 教育), culture (wenhua 文化), and charity (cishan 慈善), attracted a large number of followers at that time and are still carried out today.
-His oeuvre includes several writings on the relations between Buddhism and society, the establishment of a Pure Land on earth, the chushi (出世) and (rushi 入世) tendencies.9
+育), culture (wenhua 文化), and charity (cishan 慈善), attracted a large number of followers at that time and are still carried out today.
+His oeuvre includes several writings on the relations between Buddhism and society, the establishment of a Pure Land on earth, the chushi and rushi tendencies.15

-The monk Yinshun 印順 (1906-2005) has been recognized as one of the major theorizers of renjian fojiao 人間佛教.
-In line with this, after Yinshun's passing, Taiwanese newspapers discussed the association between Yinshun and renjian fojiao in terms of a possible "lineage transmission" (yimo chuancheng 一脈傳承).
-This lineage transmission started with the reformer monk Taixu, has Tzu Chi's Zhengyan as current major representative, and includes Yinshun in the intermediate (and bridging) position.
-In my previous work I have tried to defy such a "lineage transmission", and instead proposed a different reading of Yinshun's renjian fojiao, which is still rooted in some of Taixu's arguments, but that also takes distance from it and from Zhengyan's work as well.
+The monk Yinshun 印順 (1906-2005)16 has been recognized as one of the major theorizers of renjian fojiao 人間佛教.
+In line with this, after Yinshun's passing, Taiwanese newspapers discussed the association between Yinshun and renjian fojiao in terms of a possible 'lineage transmission' (yimo chuancheng - 脈傳承).
+This lineage transmission started with the reformer monk Taixu, has Tzu Chi's Cheng Yen as current major representative, and includes Yinshun in the intermediate (and bridging) position.
+In my previous work I have tried to defy such a 'lineage transmission', and instead proposed a different reading of Yinshun's renjian fojiao, which is still rooted in some of Taixu's arguments, but that also takes distance from it and from Cheng Yen's work as well.
 A few quotations from Yinshun's works can prove it easily: